YukiSakuma/get_toonily_notifications/README.md

 Follow the instructions in installing and setting up ezgmail from here: https://github.com/asweigart/ezgmail

-After you are done copy the directory path where your CLIENT CONFIGURATION files (credentials.json, token.json) are located to toonily.py at line 75
+After you are done copy the directory path where your CLIENT CONFIGURATION files (credentials.json, token.json) are located to toonily.py at this line

-	line 75 - path = "YOUR CLIENTCONFIG DIRECTORY PATH"
+	path = "YOUR CLIENTCONFIG DIRECTORY PATH"

-	line 76 - os.chdir(path)
+	os.chdir(path)

 # Run script